Even today, once in a while, you will see jelly sold in a glass jar with a pop-off metal top. The glass is meant to be kept as a drinking glass.

 This was much more common in the 1950s, and the goblets made by Hazel Atlas for Big Top Peanut Butter are one of the best known examples of this method of marketing and packaging.

 The tall goblets will hold about 14 ounces.
-We’ve also seen a shorter version that could be used as a dessert cup for ice cream, fruit or another vintage classic, Jell-O.
+I've also seen a shorter version that could be used as a dessert cup for ice cream, fruit or another vintage classic, Jell-O.

-This pattern is included in the book on Hazel Atlas by Gene Florence (see our book list on Amazon, linked in the left column below).
-There’s a new edition of this book coming out later this fall.
-We can’t wait!
+Big Top Peanut Butter glassware is included in the book on Hazel Atlas by Gene Florence (also see our book list on Amazon, linked at the bottom of the left column below in the Sites for Dishies section).
+There's a new edition of this book coming out later this fall.
+We can't wait!

-These Hazel Atlas goblets are a classic design, complementary to lots of china patterns, and sure to show off a vintage table setting…
+These Hazel Atlas peanut butter goblets are a classic design, complementary to lots of traditional china patterns, and sure to show off a vintage table setting...

 I thought these clear ones looked familiar - they reminded me of the white milk glass ones we had growing up in Indiana.
 Thanks for showing me the connection!